-INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Ernst & Young LLP served as the Company's principal independent registered public accounting firm for the fiscal year ended December 25, 2004.
+The Audit Committee of the Board of Directors of the Company has approved the engagement of Ernst & Young LLP to be the Company's independent registered public accounting firm for the 2006 fiscal year, subject to the ratification of the engagement by the Company's stockholders.
+At the Annual Meeting, stockholders will consider and vote on the ratification of the engagement of Ernst & Young LLP for the Company's fiscal year ending December 30, 2006.
+Ernst & Young LLP served as the Company's principal independent registered public accounting firm for the fiscal year ended December 31, 2005.
 Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.